How Can I Safely Detox from Cocaine?

 Safe Detox in a Treatment Facility

-According to the Substance Abuse and Mental Health Services Administration, “No medication has been developed for” the treatment of cocaine’s withdrawal symptoms.
+According to the U.S. National Library of Medicine, no medication has been developed specifically for the treatment of cocaine’s withdrawal symptoms.
 Unfortunately, there has not been as strong of an interest in this type of dependency as there has for opioids and alcohol (possibly again because of the largely psychological nature of the symptoms cocaine dependence produces).
 Still, “establishing a period of abstinence from these agents” is important, and there are ways in which clinicians can make the whole process safer.

 Anticraving medications like disulfiram may be given to individuals with severe symptoms in order to minimize these issues, and antidepressants should not be withheld from the individuals who need them.
 In some cases, psychosis including paranoia, hostility, and suicidal and homicidal thoughts may occur, and patients struggling with these issues may be given antipsychotics to treat their symptoms.
 The management of the individual’s withdrawal is usually done on a symptom-by-symptom basis, ensuring that they are abstinent from cocaine and safe under the care of professionals.